Cedric Umoja's imagery encompasses the dizzying range of often contradictory views of Black people common in contemporary society.Find out more »

 Lost Ones will run from October 3-31, 2019.
 Mitchell-Rogers will present a Gallery Talk on October 3rd at 6:00pm in the gallery followed by a reception from 6:30-8:00pm.

 The exhibition is located in the Milliken Art Gallery and is free of charge.
-Gallery hours are Sunday – Thursday 2:00-5:00pm.
-The Gallery is closed during school holidays.
+Gallery hours are – Open Monday-Friday 9:00 am-5:00pm, and Sundays 1:00-5:00.
+Closed Saturdays and during School Breaks.